DataDog/hiring-engineers/answers.md

 ```
 Scroll down until you find the "Set the hosts tags" section.
 Remove the hashes to uncomment the area and add any tags you want using the key value format.

 #{show assigning_tags_config}

+You can then see your host and new tags in the host map tab for Datadog.

 #{IMPORTANT!
 SHOW host_map_tags}